 The Company has adopted the share option scheme (the "Scheme") on 15 March 2016 which will remain in force for a period of 10 years from the effective date of the Scheme.
 The purpose of the Scheme is to enable the Company to grant options to selected participants as incentives or rewards for their contribution to it.
 The Directors consider the Scheme, with its broadened basis of participation, will enable the Group to reward the employees, the Directors and other selected participants for their contributions to the Group.
-The principal terms of the Scheme are summarised in the section headed "Share Option Scheme" in Appendix IV to the Prospectus.
+The principal terms of the Scheme are summarised in the section headed "Share Option Scheme" in Appendix IV to the prospectus of the Company dated 30 March 2016 ("Prospectus").